plewis/plewis.github.io/phylogenetics/lab-simulation.md

     . .bashrc

 The initial `.` means "read the following file".
-There should be a space between that initial `.` and `.bashrc`.
+There should be a space between the initial `.` and `.bashrc`.

 ## Create a directory for this exercise